Froylán Ojeda

 A film for - and letters to - a painter lost and found

 Below are stills from the film Froylán (2025 | dir.
-Ines Barquet & Ximena Prieto) as well as a reading of a small selection of the letters I wrote to Froylán Ojeda when I returned from my adventures in time and my world as I knew it collapsed onto itself.
-This became a way to reckon with the immensity of the story we had created together, albeit posthumously.
+Ines Barquet & Ximena Prieto) as well as a reading of a small selection of the letters I wrote to Froylán Ojeda when I returned from my adventures in time and my world as I knew it collapsed onto itself (terribly recorded on a phone…) This became a way to reckon with the immensity of the story we had created together, albeit posthumously.